-On July 2007, the Company entered into new building contracts for two new Capesize vessels to be built by Daewoo Shipbuilding & Marine Engineering Company in South Korea.
+In July 2007, the Company entered into contracts for the acquisition of two new-building Capesize vessels to be built by Daewoo Shipbuilding & Marine Engineering Company in South Korea.
 Both vessels will have deadweight capacity of 180,000 tons and are scheduled for delivery in June 2009 and September 2009.
 The Company paid an amount of \$48 million as a deposit for the purchase of the vessels.

-On August 2007, the Company entered into conditional agreements for the purchase of two new Capesize vessels.
+In August 2007, the Company entered into conditional agreements for the purchase of two new Capesize vessels.
 Each vessel will cost \$110.0 million and have approximately 172,000 dwt.
 Delivery is scheduled in the fourth quarter of 2009.